 What is DSDS?

-DSDS (Design System Documentation Standard) is a JSON-based format for documenting design systems.
+DSDS (Design System Documentation Spec) is a JSON-based format for documenting design systems.
 It gives every piece of documentation — components, tokens, themes, styles, patterns — a predictable, machine-readable structure.

 Key idea: DSDS documents the how and why of your design system — not the token values themselves.
 It complements the W3C Design Tokens Format which handles the what.